 Services Provided: Master Planning, Urban Design, Landscape Architecture

-- 2019 Merit Award in General Design, ASLA Colorado
+- Merit Award for Design, ASLA Colorado

 Lowry Redevelopment Authority

 J3, HydroSystems-KDI, Hutchison-Papesh Engineering, Monroe & Newell, David Griggs, Patrick Marold, Robert Tully